-Unlike some cities, Bowling Green isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Bowling Green are a mix of both white- and blue-collar jobs.
-Overall, Bowling Green is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Bowling Green who work in teaching (14.73%), sales jobs (12.48%), and food service (11.17%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bowling Green is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Bowling Green is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Bowling Green who work in teaching (13.14%), food service (12.99%), and office and administrative support (12.27%).

 The most common language spoken in Bowling Green is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Arabic.